freedomofpress/securedrop-dev-docs/docs/testing_configuration_tests.rst

 Running the CI Staging Environment
 ----------------------------------

-The staging environment can also run via CI, running in GCE.
-These tests are run every night or if you push to a branch that starts with ``stg-``.
-Currently this can only be done by members of the ``freedomofpress`` GitHub organization, please ask if you'd like someone to run the tests for you.
+The staging environment can also run via CI in Google Cloud (GCE).
+These tests are run every night or if a member of the ``freedomofpress`` Github Organization pushes to a branch that starts with ``stg-``.
+Please ask in your PR if you'd like someone to run the tests for you.

-You can also run them yourself if you have a Google Cloud Platform account and Docker installed locally.
+The tests can also be run manually with a Google Cloud Platform account and Docker installed locally:

 Source the setup script using the following command: